 Laser Tattoo Removal

-The most common solution for those suffering from tattoo regret is laser tattoo removal.
+The most common solution for those suffering from tattoo regret is complete tattoo removal.
 Whether the name of an ex or poor artwork has got you fuming, laser technology has taken the permanence out of ink.

 How does it work?
 The laser creates short pulses of intense light that target the pigment in your tattoo.
 The laser energy causes the pigment in the ink to fragment, which allows your body’s immune system to remove the ink from your skin.
 As this is repeated over several sessions, your tattoo will fade and eventually disappear.
 Dark colors and simpler tattoos are typically the easiest to remove, but thanks to state-of-the-art PicoWay laser technology, all tattoos are treated equally.
 These award-winning lasers have no trouble removing all ink colors faster and more comfortably than any other technology available.